ElsayedGhanem/Winnipeg-property-valuation/README.md

 - `ntree = 200` (number of trees)
 - `sampsize = 0.6*nrow(dataframe)` (sample size per tree)

-The Random Forest model improved the explained variance to **R² ≈ 0.70**, demonstrating its ability to model complex interactions among features.
+The Random Forest model improved the explained variance to **R² ≈ 0.70** and **RMSE = 0.17**, demonstrating its ability to model complex interactions among features.
 Feature importance analysis revealed that the most influential predictors were:
 To interpret the model, the variable importance plot was analyzed.
 The table below shows the **top predictors contributing to the model**: